1nst4ll/mango-news/docs/troubleshooting.md

 -   **Network Issues:** Temporary network problems can cause scraping to fail.
 Try running the scraper again.
 -   **Backend Logs:** Check the backend logs for detailed error messages related to scraping attempts.

+### Blacklist Logic Not Working

+If the scraper is not respecting the URLs listed in `backend/config/blacklist.json`, it might be due to how the blacklist is accessed across different parts of the application.

+*   **Resolution:** The blacklist is now loaded via a dedicated function (`loadUrlBlacklist` in `backend/src/configLoader.js`) and accessed using a getter function (`getBlacklist`).
+This ensures that the most up-to-date blacklist is always used when checking URLs.
+If you encounter issues with the blacklist, ensure that `loadUrlBlacklist` is called before any scraping or discovery process begins and that `getBlacklist()` is used to retrieve the blacklist array.
+This fix was implemented by modifying `backend/src/configLoader.js`, `backend/src/scraper.js`, and `backend/src/opensourceScraper.js`.
+Ensure your backend code is up-to-date with these changes.

 ### `ReferenceError: urlBlacklist is not defined`

 This error occurs when the scraper attempts to access the `urlBlacklist` variable before it has been properly loaded from the `blacklist.json` file.

-*   **Resolution:** This issue was resolved in a recent update by ensuring the `urlBlacklist` is loaded before it is accessed in both the main scraper and the opensource scraper functions.
-If you encounter this error, ensure your backend code is up-to-date with the latest changes from the repository.
+This specific error should now be resolved by the changes made to use the `getBlacklist()` function instead of directly referencing the `urlBlacklist` variable.

+*   **Resolution:** This error is addressed by using the `getBlacklist()` function from `backend/src/configLoader.js` to access the blacklist, ensuring it is always retrieved after being loaded.
+Ensure your backend code is updated to use `getBlacklist()` where the blacklist is needed.

 ## Frontend Issues